poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 Color map of the emission.
 This is used to define the color of the emission in different areas on the mesh.
 Black areas will not be affected by the emission, while areas with color will be affected by the emission.

-## Base Color as Map?

-- `Type`: **Checkbox**

-Applies the base color as a map.
-Useful for adding highlights to a mesh, especially in combination with an emission mask.

-## Emission Mask

-- `Type`: **Data** Texture (sRGB **OFF**)

-Mask texture that defines where to place the emission effect.
-Black areas will not be affected by the emission, while white areas will be fully affected by the emission.

 ## Emission Strength

 - `Type`: **Float**, Range: `0.0 - 20.0`